W5 (TV program): Controversies

 It has been alleged that the feature was specifically directed to form a negative view towards Chinese and Chinese Canadians.
 As well, it did not determine if the people filmed in that particular episode were actually Chinese or Chinese Canadian.

-After protests by Chinese Canadians, including Joseph Yu Kai Wong (later founder of the Yee Hong Centre for Geriatric Care), W5 retracted this statement and apologised.
+The feature led to widespread protests by Chinese Canadians, including Joseph Yu Kai Wong (later founder of the Yee Hong Centre for Geriatric Care).
+The feature was also criticized by politicians like Bob Rae and Stephen Lewis, both of whom narrated a rebuttal.
+With the looming threat of a lawsuit, W5 retracted the feature's statement and apologised.
 The president of CTV at the time, Murray Chercover, issued the following statement on April 16, 1980: